Diwali Home Decoration On Your Mind? Try These 13 Ideas

 8. Floral Decorations

 Lights and flowers are two indispensable elements of Diwali.
-Flowers can be used in a variety of ways – be it as long strings that form a curtain, wall hangings, leaving them afloat in earthen or brass basins with water and candles, and so many other ways.
+Flowers can be used in various ways – be it as long strings that form a curtain, wall hangings, leaving them afloat in earthen or brass basins with water and candles, and so many other ways.
 You can also use or make paper flowers if you’re unable to find any flowers in your area.
 Flowers can also be used to decorate pieces of furniture, like mirrors or the edges of curtains.
 Add ribbons to flower garlands for some extra fun and flair.
-Making your own torans out of marigold flowers and mango leaves is another option.
+Another option is making your own torans out of marigold flowers and mango leaves.

 Whether you’re making floral rangolis or coloured ones, they are fun to make, and your entire family will love taking part in this activity.
 For those who would like to get it done a little quicker, there are rangoli stencils available in the market that will definitely make your job easier and your rangoli neater.